kubewarden/docs/docs/explanations/architecture-2.md

 WebAssembly is portable and efficient, enabling policies to run across different environments without modification.
-This cross-platform compatibility ensures that Kubewarden policies are versatile, and can be easily distributed and executed in diverse Kubernetes clusters
+This cross-platform compatibility ensures that Kubewarden policies are versatile, and can be distributed and executed in diverse Kubernetes clusters

 ### OCI based policy artifacts